 The UW uses a numerical grading system, with certain exceptions in the schools of Dentistry, Law, and Medicine.
 Instructors may report grades from 4.0 to 0.7 in 0.1 increments and the grade 0.0.
 The number 0.0 is assigned for failing work or if a student does not officially withdraw.
 Grades in the range 0.6 to 0.1 may not be assigned.
 Grades reported in this range are converted by the Office of the University Registrar to 0.0.
 Numerical grades may be considered equivalent to letter grades as follows:

 |D-||0.8-0.7||Lowest passing grade.|

-Additional information on grades and scholarship rules may be obtained from the Graduation and Academic Records Office, 264 Schmitz.
+Additional information on grades and scholarship rules may be obtained from the Graduation and Academic Records Office, 2nd Floor Schmitz Hall.